axiom-data-science/modflow2netcdf/README.md

 based on the model grid and additional information supplied in a configuration file.
 Model output data is exported for each cell from the head and cell by cell flow files.

+Modflow2NetCDF uses the Flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by Flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.

 ## Installation

 Modflow2NetCDF requires Python 2.7 or higher.
 In addition, the following python libraries need to be installed prior to installation of Modflow2NetCDF.
 Operating